MiSTer-devel/MkDocs_MiSTer/docs/basics/video.md

 ;14 - 2560x1440@60 (Pixel Repetition)
 ```

 This tells you that `video_mode=0` will set you to 1280x720 resolution at 60hz.
-For most people they will probably want to use 1920x1080 resolutiono at 60hz, so my advice would be to change this to `video_mode=8`.
+For most people they will probably want to use 1920x1080 resolution at 60hz, so my advice would be to change this to `video_mode=8`.
 You can also use the `ini-settings.sh` script, it will tell you what option selects which resolution, so just select the right one for your display.

 There is a detailed explanation of video modes available in [Advanced - Video Modes](../advanced/videomodes.md) thanks to Wickerwaka.